NicoletaLazar/PersonalPortfolioUsingReact/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
 4. Start the development server using `npm start`.
-5. Access the portfolio in your browser at `http://localhost:3000`.
+5. Access the portfolio in browser at `http://localhost:3000`.